Dorm shopping requires much more planning than any previous back-to-school shopping trip that’s ever come before.

 If the bathroom is down the hall, they need a shower caddy to transport their toiletries.
 This mesh shower tote has pouches for shampoo, shaving, and bath items.

 Regardless of how near or far the bathroom is, your teen will need a pair of shower slides or flip-flops to wear when they shower.
-We are big fans of Havaianas flip-flops and love the range of styles offered.
+We are big fans of Nike Slides — the 1-piece foam design feels soft and comfortable, while traction patterns on the sole help with wet surfaces.

 5. Storage and organization

 Most students have at least a phone and laptop, and many will have other electronics or appliances like a blow dryer or coffee maker.
 All dorm rooms are short on outlets.

 A surge protector, NOT just an extension cord, is what most dorms will require for extra power.
 This one comes with two USB ports and a six-foot cable, a feature your teen will appreciate when they want to charge their phone near their bed, and the outlet is on the opposite wall.

 You Might Also Be Interested In: